 In this paper, we will focus on the second phenomenon of magnetism in rocks containing magnetic materials, called {\it paleomagnetism}.
 Magnetism in some rocks forms a vital part of rock physics and mechanics, cf.\ \cite{Butl92PMDG,Camp03IGF,DunOzd97RM,LanMel06EM,StaBan74PPRM}.
-Magnetism in the oceanic or the continental Earth crust is an important phenomenon which gives information about history of geomagnetic field and about various mechanical processes e.g.\ behind folding and faulting of rocks or formation mountains or even or even movement of continents in the far history of the Earth or even in other terestial-type planets as particularly Mars.
+Magnetism in the oceanic or the continental Earth crust is an important phenomenon which gives information about history of geomagnetic field and about various mechanical processes e.g.\ behind folding and faulting of rocks or formation mountains or even or even movement of continents in the far history of the Earth or even in some other terestial-type planets/moons as particularly Mars and ``our'' Moon.
 As in all magnetic materials, the magnetism is heavily dependent on temperature and, above certain ``critical'' temperature disappears because spontaneous magnetism in ferromagnetic materials undergo the transition to a non-magnetic paramagnetic variant.
 Ferromagnetism is caused by a synchronized (parallel) orientation of spins of atoms in crystal lattices while paramagnetism is characterized by random orientation.
-In the case of ferro-to-para magnetic transition, the mentioned critical temperature is called a {\it Curie temperature}.
+In the case of ferro-to-para magnetic transition, the mentioned critical temperature is called the {\it Curie temperature}.

 Actually, in rocks, orientation of magnetic moments in neigbouring atoms is opposite.
-Their magnitude can be equal or one of them can dominate.
+Their magnitude can be the same or one of them can dominate.
 Then we speak about antiferro- or ferri-magnetism, respectively.
 The spontaneous magnetization in antiferromagnets is zero, similarly as in paramagnets.
-Like in ferro/para-magnetism, it depends on temperature and, instead of the Curie temperature, we speak about {\it N\'eel temperature}.
+Like in ferro/para-magnetism, it depends on temperature and, instead of the Curie temperature, we speak about the {\it N\'eel temperature}.

 There are several mechanisms behind natural remanent magnetism in cold rocks.
 The most typical is related with the antiferro-to-ferri-magnetic phase transition (phenomenologically quite similar to para-to-ferro-magnetic phase transition) during cooling of initially hot rock containing magnetic minerals in the geomagnetic field.
 This is referred to as a {\it thermoremanent magnetization} (TRM), cf.~Figure~\ref{fig4}.